YOLO (The Simpsons): Plot

 Kirk Van Houten is going through a poorly-concealed midlife crisis and Homer is left in his own depression when Marge inadvertently ruins his mood by cheerfully telling him he will have the same job, family and experiences until he dies.
 Homer then shows Marge letters from his old Spanish pen pal, Eduardo, whom the young Homer wrote to for a school project because foreign pen pals required fewer letters from him than area prisoners.
 To cheer up Homer, Marge invites Eduardo to stay with the family.
 Eduardo arrives and helps Homer fulfill his childhood dreams, such as riding in the back of a fire truck, fighting The Pirates of Penzance, and re-enacting the battle of Captain Kirk and the Gorn from Star Trek using props from Comic Book Guy's store.

 Homer decides to fulfill his last childhood dream: flying like Rocky the Flying Squirrel.
 Homer and Eduardo fly on a wingsuit and, after panicking, Homer is able to control his flying.
 Unfortunately, Homer crashes on the tallest building in Springfield and falls to the ground.

 Meanwhile, Kent Brockman reveals that Springfield Elementary students are engaged in widespread cheating.
-Lisa proposes creating an honor code that will make the student not to cheat and turn any cheater in.
+Lisa proposes creating an honor code that will make students not cheat and turn any cheater in.
 Although every student declines at first, Lisa manages to get every student to sign the honor code by getting the most influential students to sign the honor code such as Nelson (the strongest kid), Martin (the smartest kid) and Milhouse (the class nerd), and after a few days Lisa's code begins to work as the students are studying much harder.
 Lisa accidentally grabs Bart's backpack and realizes that Bart is cheating.
 Lisa threatens to turn Bart in, but Bart checkmates her by smugly stating that if he gets caught cheating it will confirm her system is not working and destroy it.

 Lisa plans to force Bart to turn himself in.
 Bart quickly declines and replies that the only thing that will make him turn himself in is a sign from God.
 Seconds later, Homer falls (following his earlier crash) and lands on Bart (followed by Homer's scream, since Homer himself landed faster than the speed of sound).
 Bart and Lisa see this as a sign from God, and Bart turns himself in, using the time to add more sections to the Detention Quilt.

 As a thanks for helping him rediscover his spirit, Homer promises to drive Eduardo to the airport.
 After asking Eduardo where he wants to be dropped off, Eduardo tells him to "go as far as your heart will take you".
 Homer and Eduardo are last seen heading towards Sagrada Família in Barcelona.